rodrigocnstest/rodrigocnstest.github.io/README.md

 The link to access the original repository is https://github.com/rodrigocns/rodrigocns_JoVE

-The link to access the example repository is https://github.com/rodrigocnstest/rodrigocnstest.github.io
+The link to access an example cloned repository is https://github.com/rodrigocnstest/rodrigocnstest.github.io

-The link to access the example webpage is https://rodrigocnstest.github.io/iRT_JoVE.html
+The link to access an example webpage is https://rodrigocnstest.github.io/iRT_JoVE.html

-Change 'rodrigocnstest' inside the links to your created username to access your repository after creating it.
+Change 'rodrigocnstest' from inside the example links to your created username to access your repository after creating it.